-In a defined benefit plan such as UCRP, the plan bears the mortality and investment risk because members' benefits are based on the employer's promise rather than the contributions or plan assets and their earnings available to pay the benefits.
+The defined benefit plans bear the mortality and investment risk because members' benefits are based on the employer's promise rather than the contributions or plan assets and their earnings available to pay the benefits.

-The Office of the Chief Investment Officer (CIO) has primary responsibility for investing UCRP assets consistent with policies established by The Regents.
-The Regents has fiduciary responsibility for establishing investment policy for UCRP and for overseeing the implementation of that policy.
+The Office of the Chief Investment Officer (CIO) has primary responsibility for investing the defined benefit plan assets consistent with policies established by The Regents.
+The Regents has fiduciary responsibility for establishing the investment policy for the defined benefit plans and for overseeing the implementation of that policy.

-The assets of the Plan are held in trust by the Regents separately from the University's assets and are maintained in a custodial account at State Street Bank & Trust Co.
+The assets of the Plans are held in trust by the Regents separately from the University's assets and are maintained in a custodial account at State Street Bank & Trust Co.
 The bank carries insurance against loss of property caused by employee dishonesty, theft, misplacement, damage, distribution or mysterious disappearance.